 The population living around the Pa3 basin is cosmopolitan, with several ethnic groups, practicing various beliefs.
-The activities practiced by the populations living near the Pa3 basin are mainly in the tertiary sector (trade, catering, administration, etc.) and the secondary sector (agri-food processing, mechanics, electricity, construction, crafts, etc.).
+The activities practiced by these populations are mainly in the tertiary sector (trade, catering, administration, etc.) and the secondary sector (agri-food processing, mechanics, electricity, etc.).
 Less than 1% of this population still practices market gardening and fishing activities.
-During rainy periods, these activities are disrupted by cyclical flooding around the Pa3 basin, making these populations vulnerable for a good part of the year.
+During rainy periods, these activities are disrupted by cyclical flooding, making these populations vulnerable for a good part of the year.